heremaps/naksha/docs/BINARY.md

 ## Feature Lifecycle
 The lifecycle of a feature is tracked from its creation to its deletion.
 Each modification of a feature shall create a new unique immutable state, which we call **Tuple**.
 A _Tuple_ is always created by a storage, and signed-off by that storage with its own _storage-number_.
 One exception are temporary tuples, so states that are not immutable, and that are not persisted anywhere, that are only created temporarily in memory, share the same special storage-number `0`.
 States that are persisted, need to be signed-off by a storage that persists them.
 This guarantees that there are no two state with the same unique identifier, called **Tuple-Number**.
 This allows all participants to cache all states of all feature of all sources indefinitely.

+More details can be found in the [general lifecycle guide](./LIFECYCLE.md).

 ## Binary Header
 When data is binary encoded in-memory, a header is not needed, as it is clear what is encoded, therefore this header is not mandatory.
 However, when not encoded in-memory, the binary encoding needs headers to know what is encoded.
 For this purpose, Naksha binary defines a common object/array header as being: